Newsround: History

-In July 2020, the 16:00 programme was axed by the BBC after being on air since 1972, as well as the 8:15am broadcast, they concluded that children no longer turn on traditional television channels when they return home from school and would focus on the morning edition instead which will be aimed at schools, where it is often used by teachers in classrooms, in addition to investing in the programme's website.
-Also, the 7:40am bulletin was moved to 7:45am.
+In July 2020, the 16:20 & 08:15 programmes were axed after being on air since 1972.
+BBC executives concluded that children no longer turn on traditional television channels when they return home from school, and that the focus would shift to Newsround's morning edition often used by teachers in school classrooms, and to more investment in the programme's website.
+The 7:40am bulletin was moved to 7:45am, and would be eight minutes long.
+However, in the event of serious breaking news such as a Royal Family member's death, some special editions would air at other points in the day.

+On 15 January 2021, presenter Ricky Boleto turned his shed into a studio.

+Newsround moved out of studio HQ5 for undisclosed reasons on 17 December 2023.
+All production from HQ5 had ceased by 22 December, and the studio had been emptied by 25 January.
+Newsround shared space with a temporary set in the CBeebies studio until a permanent one was constructed in the future.
+On 17 March 2025, Newsround moved into their new permanent studio, with Jenny Lawrence being the first person to present from the new studio.

 Broadcast times

-Every day, Newsround is broadcast on CBBC once a day, with an eight-minute bulletin at around 7:45am.
+Every day, Newsround is broadcast on CBBC once a day, with an eight-minute bulletin on weekdays and a six-minute bulletin on weekends at around 7:45am.
 On Saturday morning, it is also broadcast on BBC Two.
 Like many BBC News TV bulletins, it is available for 24 hours on BBC iPlayer and the Newsround section of the CBBC website.

+Newsround has a break at Christmas time for 2 weeks, in line with the Christmas school holidays in the UK.